konkah/portfolio-aws-architecture-devops/README.md

 # Portfolio AWS Architecture DevOps

 Welcome to the **Portfolio AWS Architecture DevOps** repository!
-This project demonstrates a robust, cloud-native infrastructure for deploying a FastAPI application on AWS using Infrastructure as Code (IaC) principles with Terraform.
+This project demonstrates a robust, cloud-native infrastructure for deploying FastAPI applications on AWS using Infrastructure as Code (IaC) with Terraform.
-It emphasizes scalability, automation, modularity, and best practices for containerized workloads.
+The focus is on scalability, automation, modularity, and best practices for both containerized and VM-based workloads.

 ---